 As with many corporations in the United Kingdom, most businesses in the Channel Islands have a hierarchical structure, with the most important decisions being made at the very highest levels.
 Employees lower down in the hierarchy are expected to carry out orders without giving much input into decision-making.
 That said, some companies are moving towards a more egalitarian approach to management, where all employees are invited and encouraged to weigh in during important business discussions.

-It’s very important for expats working in the Channel Islands to be tactful in all their business dealings.
-Delicacy is another valuable tool for expats to use when adjusting to their new business culture.
+It’s important for expats working in the Channel Islands to be tactful in all their business dealings.
+Delicacy and finesse are also valuable tools for expats to use when adjusting to their new business culture.